 UNNEST |

-The UNNEST hint enables subquery unnesting rewriting.
-Its reverse operation is NO_UNNEST. |
+Enables subquery unnesting rewriting.
+The reverse operation is NO_UNNEST. |

 NO_UNNEST |

-The NO_UNNEST hint disables subquery unnesting rewriting.
-Its reverse operation is UNNEST. |
+Disables subquery unnesting rewriting.
+The reverse operation is UNNEST. |

-AGGR_FIRST_UNNEST hint
+AGGR_FIRST_UNNEST Hint

 Syntax